Core functionality

 Process:

-- Compute checksum (or use provided one)
+- Compute checksum (or use the provided one).

-- Store blob at
+- Store the blob at

-- Store metadata at
+Filemetadata object with checksum, path, mimetype, size. - Store metadata at

 Side effects: